Contextuality Analysis of the Double Slit Experiment (With a Glimpse Into Three Slits): Contextuality analysis of the double-slit experiment

-the random variables with contents to $q_{\times\cdot}$ and $q_{\cdot\times}$ are deterministic (equal to -1 with probability 1).
-As shown in Ref. \cite{DzhNothingSomething}, adding or deleting a deterministic quantity to/from a system of random variables does not change its contextuality or noncontextuality.\footnote{ In fact, the statement is stronger: the system's \emph{degree of contextuality} does not change \cite{DzhNothingSomething}.
-We do not need this notion in the present paper.} The system therefore is equivalent (with respect to its contextuality) to
+There is, however, a much simpler way of establishing this noncontextuality.
+In the matrix (\ref{eq: matrix c-c}) the random variables with contents $q_{\times\cdot}$ and $q_{\cdot\times}$ are deterministic (equal to $-1$ with probability 1).
+As shown in Ref. \cite{Dzh2017Nothing}, adding or deleting a deterministic quantity to/from a system of random variables does not change its contextuality or noncontextuality.\footnote{ In fact, the statement is stronger: the system's \emph{degree of contextuality} does not change.
+We do not discuss this notion here.} The system therefore is equivalent (with respect to its contextuality) to

 It is also clear that deleting a context containing just one or no random variables does not change the system's contextuality or noncontextuality.\footnote{The statement in footnote \ref{fn: degree1} applies here too.} The system therefore can be replaced with